Deutsche Bank cuts ties with 3,400 clients in trading business

-The S&P 500 and the Nasdaq rose for the first time in three days, supported by gains in technology and health stocks, but Dow slipped after a rally in bank stocks paused.

-FRANKFURT Deutsche Bank's (DBKGn.DE) Global Markets division will cut ties with about 3,400 clients in its debt and equities sales activities, the bank said on Friday.
+FRANKFURT Deutsche Bank's Global Markets division will cut ties with about 3,400 clients in its debt and equities sales activities, the bank said on Friday.
 Deutsche Bank will immediately cease debt sales services to some financial institutions and hedge funds as well as equity sales activities, the execution of equities trading orders and equity structuring activities for some clients, a spokesman said, citing an internal memo.

-Germany's biggest bank is looking to shed clients that cost more to service than they bring in returns as part of efforts to turn around its business and boost its capital.
+Germany's biggest bank is looking to shed clients that cost more to service than they bring in in returns as part of efforts to turn around its business and boost its capital.

-Deutsche Bank Chief Executive John Cryan is stepping up the restructuring process as the bank finalizes talks with U.S. justice authorities over a multi-billion dollar fine related to U.S. mortgages.
+Deutsche Bank Chief Executive John Cryan is stepping up the restructuring process as the bank finalises talks with U.S. justice authorities over a multi-billion dollar fine related to U.S. mortgages.

 In October 2015, Cryan had said at a strategy presentation that Deutsche Bank would reduce the number of clients in its Global Markets and Corporate & Investment Banking divisions by about 50 percent.